LLNL/variorum/src/docs/sphinx/BuildingVariorum.rst

  Building Variorum
 ###################

-Variorum can be built with ``spack`` or with CMake from source.
+Variorum can be built from source with CMake or with ``spack``.
 Building Variorum creates the ``libvariorum`` library, the ``powmon`` monitoring tool, and variorum examples.

 ********************
  Build Dependencies
 ********************

-The build dependencies for a ``minimal build`` with no parallel components require the following:
+The build dependencies for a **minimal build** with no parallel components require the following:
    -  C
    -  hwloc
    -  jansson
    -  Access to vendor-specific drivers or modules (see :doc:`HWArchitectures`).

-For a ``parallel build`` with MPI/OpenMP, Variorum depends on:
+For a **parallel build** with MPI/OpenMP, Variorum depends on:
    -  rankstr (only required for MPI/OpenMP builds)

 The CMake variables (``ENABLE_MPI={ON,OFF}`` and ``ENABLE_OPENMP={ON,OFF}``) control